lanl/BEE/bee-launcher/cc_example/README.md

 These examples are just for development at this time.
-I just want to have them in gitlab for now ~Pat
+I just want to have them in the repo for now ~Pat